solana-labs/solana/book/src/gossip.md

 # Gossip Service

 The Gossip Service acts as a gateway to nodes in the control plane.
-Fullnodes use the service to ensure information is available to all other nodes in a cluster.
+Validators use the service to ensure information is available to all other nodes in a cluster.
 The service broadcasts information using a gossip protocol.